joseprio/starshipwright/README.md

 # Starshipwright

-JS library to procedurally generate starships
+JS library to procedurally generate starships.
+Based on a [procedural generation monthly challenge entry from Reddit](https://www.reddit.com/r/proceduralgeneration/comments/4quifo/monthly_challenge_7_2d_spaceships_in/) by green_meklar, used with permission.

 ## Installation